waltr21/343/language-evaluation/PITCHME.md

 Readability - Simplicity
 ***

+**Feature multiplicity**

-**Feature multiplicity.**  How many different ways can you accomplish the same operation?
+How many different ways can you accomplish the same operation?
 For instance, in many languages you may do any of the following to accomplish the same task:
 ---
 ```
 count = count + 1